tdorssers/confparser/README.md

 `sudo apt-get install python-yaml`

-Just copy directory *confparser* to your machine.
+To start using this module and run the usage examples above, just copy the directory *confparser* and the files *ios.yaml*, *nxos.yaml*, *iosxr.yaml* and *sample.cfg* to your machine.